jsommers/switchyard/documentation/advanced_api.rst

 Note that the Python files used in the command line above are available in the ``examples`` folder of the Switchyard github repo.

-To run in *live* mode, simply remove the ``t`` option.
+To run in *live* mode, simply remove the ``-t`` option.
 Note that there is a server program in the ``examples`` folder that can be run with this code in live mode: you can see that the Switchyard-based UDP stack and associated client-side program can interact correctly with a "regular" Python UDP-based server program.

 One final limitation to be aware of: only one socket application can be started by Switchyard at a time.
 This limitation may change in a future version.

 Finally, note that Switchyard currently does not have any capabilities for testing the behavior of an application-layer socket program.
-The application code could also contain calls to ``assert`` to verify that certain things happen as expected within the application, but there are no specific Switchyard features to help with this.
+The application code could use calls to ``assert()`` to verify that certain things happen as expected within the application, but there are no specific Switchyard features to help with this.

 .. note::